Skip to content

 Cloetta continuously assesses legal issues in order to predict and prepare its operations for possible changes.
 The introduction of confectionery taxes and fat taxes often has a short-term impact on sales.

-Provisions for legal disputes, tax disputes, etc., are based on an estimation of the costs, with the support of legal advice and based on the information available.
-An increased focus on compliance in various areas will require more time and resources spent on ensuring such compliance and reporting.
+Provisions for legal and unresolved tax disputes or uncertainties, are based on an estimation of the related costs.
+Estimates are made with the support of legal and tax advice where needed and are based on the information available.
+An increased focus on compliance in various areas including increasing tax transparency requirements will require more time and resources spent on ensuring such compliance

 Input costs, including for raw materials, packaging, freight, and energy, have been increasing significantly, constituting a risk for negative impact on Cloetta’s profitability.